usertehrealol-stack/Login-Python-Tutorial/README.md

 # Login Python Tutorial
 # This is a tutorial in Python of how to create a simple login.

+⚠️ WARNING: Do NOT USE THIS FOR BUSINESS PURPOSES.
+This is simply for educational and entertainment value.
+The login info is just plain text -- so it isn't very secure - why is why I'm warning you to not use this in a professional standpoint.

 You want to create a simple login thing in Python but don't know how to do it? here you go.